NodeBB/NodeBB/docs/installing/os/smartos.rst

 NodeBB requires the following software to be installed:

 * A version of Node.js at least 0.10 or greater.
-* Redis, version 2.6 or greater (steps to install from Joyent's package repository given below), or MongoDB, version 2.6 or greater (untested).
+* Redis, version 2.6 or greater or MongoDB, version 2.6 or greater.
+(Steps to use Redis are given below.)
 * nginx, version 1.3.13 or greater (**only if** intending to use nginx to proxy requests to a NodeBB server).

 Server Access
 ----------------